soomtong/HannaClock/readme.md

 # HannaClock

-Simple Watchface using Hanna font for Pebble Time
+Simple Watchface using Hanna font for Pebble Classic, Time and Time Round

 - Update Screen only Every 5 min
 - (todo)Force Feedback in specified hours (in stock app setting)